6 unbreakable rules from the Japanese bar

 That seems clear enough.
 You're not welcome in Ginza, and there's no need to discuss etiquette with the likes of you.
 Alas, my contract stipulates 600 words, so let's proceed.

-For years, visiting writers, bloggers and drinkers have been raving about the supremacy of Japanese bartending.
+For years, visiting writers, bloggers and drinkers have been raving about the supremacy of bartending in Japan.
 Having perfected portable cassette players, marbled beef, ritual disembowelment, bonus tracks, ridiculous life expectancy, robots, retail and cars, Japan has now mastered the art of combining liquids.

 So pity the poor travelers who come to sample this wizardry and find their welcome colder than a perfectly carved ice ball.
 Traditional bartenders would like older customers to introduce younger customers and teach them the ways of the bar.
 Then everyone can drink happily ever after without you bumbling in to spoil the air.

-However, should you insist on going, here's how to conduct yourself.
+However, should you insist on going, here's how to conduct yourself:

 1. Don't speak to other guests